mas-bandwidth/gafferongames/content/post/client_server_connection.md

 <img src="/img/network-protocol/connection-accepted-packet.png" width="100%"/>

-Once the server sends the first connection accepted packet, from its point of view that client is fully connected.
+Once the server sends a connection accepted packet, from its point of view it considers that client fully connected.
 As the server ticks forward, it watches connected client slots, and if no packets have been received from that client for 5 seconds, the slot times out and is reset, ready for another client to connect.

 Back on the client, while in the **connecting** state the client listens for <u>_connection denied_</u> and <u>_connection accepted_</u> packets from the server.
 Any other packets are ignored.
-If the client receives a <u>_connection accepted_</u> packet, it transitions to **connected**.
-If it receives <u>_connection denied_</u>, or after 5 second hasn't received any response from the server, it transitions to **disconnected**.
+If the client receives <u>_connection accepted_</u>, it transitions to **connected**.
+If it receives <u>_connection denied_</u>, or after 5 seconds hasn't received any response from the server, it transitions to **disconnected**.

 Once the client hits **connected** it starts sending connection payload packets to the server.
 If no packets are received from the server in 5 seconds, the client times out and transitions to **disconnected**.